Spy on Your Competitors with the Facebook Ad Library

 How to use the Facebook Ad Library

-While 'inspiration' is a general term, there are several specific ways you can use the Facebook Ad Library to improve your ad results.
+While 'inspiration' is a general term, there are several specific ways you can use the Facebook Ad Library to improve your ad results based on the Meta ad examples your find there.

 Research your competitors’ FMS - format, messaging, and style